 Noise shaping, PCM to DSD transformation

 Thus it becomes very similar to DSD.
 And, yes!
-It is real multibit DSD!
+It is a real multibit DSD!

 From DSD to PCM